-Volume Two captures functional requirements for the CDM program.2 The intent of this artifact is to align capability functions to operational requirements and Key Performance Parameters (KPPs) in the CDM Operational Requirements Document (ORD).
+Volume Two captures functional requirements for the CDM Program Layer A.2 The intent of this artifact is to align capability functions to operational requirements and Key Performance Parameters (KPP)s in the CDM Operational Requirements Document (ORD).
 Volume Two has two primary uses.
-First and foremost, it is an engineering baseline, provided to CDM integrators, for use during CDM solution development within contract activities (e.g., using the RFS process).
-Integrators use this functional requirements baseline to develop, through derivation, a full set of system-level requirements in a Requirements Traceability Matrix (RTM), which will be verified during CDM test events.
-The RTM defines how the Volume Two requirements will be ultimately met, inclusive of additional deployment considerations such as Agency needs, policies (configurations), and/or environmental constraints.
-As a secondary use, Volume Two is distributed to tool and vendor stakeholders as the authoritative source for the CDM APL, which contains proposed technologies that are expected to meet CDM requirements.3 Unless otherwise specified, all requirements apply to the CDM solutions being implemented because this is the functional baseline.
+First and foremost, it is an engineering baseline provided to CDM integrators for use during CDM solution development within contract activities (e.g., using the RFS process).
+Integrators use these functional requirements baseline to develop, through derivation, a full set of systemlevel requirements in a Requirements Traceability Matrix (RTM), which will be verified during CDM test events.
+The RTM defines how the Volume Two requirements ultimately will be met, inclusive of additional deployment considerations such as agency needs, policies (configurations), and/or environmental constraints.
+As a secondary use, Volume Two is distributed to tool and vendor stakeholders as the authoritative source for the CDM APL, which contains proposed technologies that are expected to meet some set of CDM requirements.3 Unless otherwise specified, all requirements apply to the CDM solutions being implemented because this is the functional baseline.
 Any deviations constitute a baseline change and must be routed through the program's change control board (CCB) for adjudication.